Abreu Advogados

 • Holiday entitlement and/or duration and the relevant method of calculation;

-• The notice period required by the parties to terminate the employment relationship (if any) and/or the method for calculating such notice;
+• The notice period required by the parties to terminate the employment relationship (if any) and the formal requirements that must be complied by the employer and by the employee, as well as the method for calculating such notice;

 • The identification of the labour accidents insurance policy and the name of the relevant insurance company;